Location : Home > Professional Development > Professional Indemnity Insurance

 You can find out about the MIGA policy by visiting the MIGA website, or ask questions by phoning them on Free call 1800 777 156

 2. A policy on offer from Vero (via an insurance broker, Medisure), for pregnancy and postnatal care in any setting, excluding labour and birth care.
+This policy is currently offered at a 30% discount for ACM members.

 Information about the Vero policy can be obtained from the Medisure website or by phoning Mediprotect on 07 3426 0440.